-The EL IDP was in its seventh year during PY2017.
-The state agency, along with SD's sole IELCE sub-recipient, delivered two cohorts of training which constituted a 2.5-day, face-to-face training of mentorship, collaboration, classroom practice, observation, and evaluation.
-Beginning in PY2017-18, the EL IDP was extended a half-day based upon feedback from participants.
-(The AEFLA program added a half-day to afford instructors additional time to observe Citizenship classes, Literacy classes, and Oral classes across student-levels.)
+The EL IDP was in its eighth year during PY2018.
+The state agency, along with SD's sole IELCE sub-recipient, delivered a cohort of training which constituted a 2.5-day, face-to-face training of mentorship, collaboration, classroom practice, observation, and evaluation.
+(Beginning in PY2017-18, the EL IDP was extended a half-day based upon feedback from participants; the AEFLA program added a half-day to afford instructors additional time to observe Citizenship classes, Literacy classes, and Oral classes across student-levels.)
 Furthermore, BEST Plus Administrator Trainings [and recalibration-trainings] were delivered throughout the year for both new and senior ESL staff.

-COABE Virtual Conference 2017
+COABE Virtual Conference 2018

-Twenty administrators, instructors, and staff from statewide AEFLA providers logged-in for a total of 71 events over a two-day period.
-The virtual sessions included topics related to data-application in Adult Education, blended learning, intergenerational learning, citizenship programming, integrated education and training, professional-development standards, algebraic thinking, distance learning, and financial literacy.
-The sessions were so well received that the agency plans to afford this opportunity again in 2018.
+More than 20 administrators, instructors, and staff from statewide AEFLA providers attended sessions over the two-day period.
+The virtual sessions included topics related to contextualized instruction, algebraic reasoning, student-persistence, Civics, career pathways, and technology.
+The sessions were so well received that the agency plans to afford this opportunity again in 2019.

-Provision of Technical Assistance to AEFLA sub-recipients on topics including instructional and programmatic practices, staff training, One-Stop roles, and technology integration.
+• Provision of Technical Assistance to AEFLA sub-recipients on topics including instructional and programmatic practices, staff training, One-Stop roles, and technology integration.